vinodkumar3/azure-pipelines-image-generation/images/macos/macos-10.14-Readme.md

 The following software is installed on machines in the Azure Pipelines **macOS-10.14** VM image ('Hosted macOS' pool).

+## Upcoming Image Changes

+- Xcode 11.1 will be set as default in next two weeks

 #### Xcode 10.3 set by default

 ## Operating System